allisonmachado/blog.allison.bsb.br/posts/docker-essentials.md

 ----

-# Quick Backup and Restore
+# Ease Backup and Restore

 Messing up a local database installation can happen in a local development environment.
-There should be a quick way to backup and restore a local database state, right?
+There should be a quick way to backup and restore a local database state, right? :sunglasses:

-> TL;DR - This is accomplished backing up a MySQL container volume and restoring it into another container when desired.
+> TL;DR - This is accomplished backing up a container volume and restoring it into another container when desired.

 First determine the target backup volume, you should know which volumes are being used by which containers: